instructlab/sdg/README.md

 #### Eval Pipeline

 The [eval pipeline](src/instructlab/sdg/pipelines/eval) is used to generate [MMLU](https://en.wikipedia.org/wiki/MMLU) benchmark data that can be used to later evaluate a trained model on your knowledge dataset.
 It does not generate data for use during model training.

+#### Llama Pipeline

+The Llama pipeline is designed for use with the [Llama-3.3-70B-Instruct](https://huggingface.co/meta-llama/Llama-3.3-70B-Instruct) as the teacher model.
+Currently, our support for Llama pipelines focuses on generating knowledge pipelines, aimed at producing high-quality, context-aware educational content on higher-end consumer hardware and enterprise systems.

+_Note: Support for Llama-based skills pipelines is still under development and will be rolled out in future releases._

 ---